By Irene Frances Olson

 My father, Don Patrick Desonier, to whom my novel Requiem for the Status Quo was dedicated, was the first such family member.
-The second family member was my sister-in-law, who was diagnosed with mixed dementia just one month after my father’s death in 2007.
-My brother was an extraordinary caregiver for his wife; I was just the go-to person for advice, direction, and the occasional caregiving day.
-I guess having been front and center on my father’s three -year Alzheimer’s path gave me an “edge” on experience.
+The second was my sister-in-law, Nancy, who was diagnosed with mixed dementia just one month after my father’s death in 2007.
+My brother was an extraordinary caregiver for his wife; I was simply the go-to person for advice, direction, and the occasional caregiving day.
+I guess having been front and center on my father’s Alzheimer’s path gave me an “edge” on experience.

 My life after Alzheimer’s saw me volunteering as an Alzheimer’s Association support group facilitator.
 Concurrent with that work was my job as a certified long-term care (LTC) ombudsman for the State of Washington as an advocate for adults living in LTC facilities.
 All those experiences culminated in the writing of my first novel.

-I started to write Requiem for the Status Quo five years after my father’s death.
+I started to write Requiem for the Status Quo after my father’s death.
 Back in 2012, it just seemed to me that what I experienced as my father’s caregiver was meant to go further than the confines of my own heart and experience.
-I was pretty certain a debut author wouldn’t make a ton of money, but that was okay with me because my goal in writing Requiem was to encourage and educate others who might be called upon to take on the role of family caregiver.
+I was pretty certain a debut author wouldn’t make a ton of money – and I certainly was correct in my assumption – but that was okay with me because my goal in writing Requiem was to encourage and educate others who might be called upon to take on the role of family caregiver.
 I figured if I could ease the way for some, then I could at least celebrate that my family’s journey benefited others.